 Off-Campus Interaction (Vision: to live the biblical truths being learned in the world)

--Because we live in tents and our church body is exceptionally gracious, we have what is called a Hanai program, wherein Bible college students are “adopted” by church families in order to provide such luxuries as warm showers, internet, laundry facilities, a home cooked meal, and an interim family.
+-Because we live in cabins and our church body is exceptionally gracious, we have what is called a Hanai program, wherein Bible college students are “adopted” by church families in order to provide such luxuries as warm showers, internet, laundry facilities, a home cooked meal, and an interim family.
 These are privileges, not rights, and should be considered so.
 This means expressing many thanks for the generosity of the family that has adopted you, respecting what they have offered, seeking friendship with someone because of who they are and not in order to use them for the blessings they might bestow on you, etc.

 -Please be in prayer for the church, which will quickly take you in.
 Love the people in the church, serve the church body, and seek wisdom from members.